ConejoCapital/HyperReplay/README.md

 ## Notes

 - The raw clearinghouse snapshot archive (≈260 MB) was split into three parts to stay below GitHub's 100 MB limit.
 The scripts will stitch the pieces together automatically.
-- Raw approximation-era CSVs were deliberately excluded.
-Only canonical, real-time outputs are distributed here.
 - The repository currently targets the October 10, 2025 cascade.
 You can adapt the scripts to different windows by swapping in the appropriate S3 and clearinghouse snapshots.

 ## License